Subrata-CS/Subrata-CS/README.md

                     the colours itself: conference/journal/preprint/workshop
                     each get their own colour, and the year badges cycle.
                     Never hand-edit between the markers; it gets overwritten.
+    HEAD_COLOUR   — the colours of the Type / Year / Paper headings.
     SECTIONS      — add or remove a Learning Hub section.
 The "N sections" heading, the numbering and the grid height all follow.
     TOPIC_COUNT   — the topic total shown next to the section count.